ax-va/Pytest-Okken-2022/13--debugging-test-failures/13-3-2--debugging-with-pdb.md

 (Pdb)
 ```

-5. See the whole function:
+5. See the whole function.

 ```unix
 (Pdb) ll